Pissarro, Lucien

 Lucien Pissarro only joined the 8th ‘impressionist’ exposition:

 At the 8th ‘impressionist’ exposition in 1886 Lucien Pissarro showed probably 32 art-works, including 5 oil paintings, 13 watercolours and 14 woodcut engravings (catalogue numbers 114-123).
+Most works were illustrations for 3 different projects.

 See link for an impression of his exhibited art-works in 1886.
 See link for an account.